dawndrums/dawndrums/README.md

 Please refer the [Current state](#current-state) for more details.

 We chose mobian as our base for its initial stability with support for Phosh and Plasma Mobile UIs.
 It provides access to a plethora of applications in the Debian repositories.
-This work is coming to life thanks to us at danwdrums :) and the commitment of the open-source community and vendors who promote technological freedom.
+This work is coming to life thanks to us at dawndrums :) and the commitment of the open-source community and vendors who promote technological freedom.
 At the time of writing, this is the World's most powerful and free open-source mobile system.
 More on this, stay tuned.